h2oai/nitro/docs/pickers.md

 ## Show radio buttons

-Radio buttons is shown for 4-7 options.
+Radio buttons are shown for 4-7 options.

 Set `mode='radio'` to display radio buttons regardless of the number of options.